makerdao/testchain-client/README.md

 ### WEBSOCKET API

-This section is in reference to the functions which are used to perform chain functions.
+This section lists the chain functions the client provides to interact with the websocket api.
 This is done over a websocket connections and we will examine in the next section how to intercept and monitor events coming from these connections.

-As previously mentioned, when the `client` is initialised, it automatically opens the `'api'** channel.
+As previously mentioned, when the `client` is initialised, it automatically opens the `'api' channel.
 We use this channel to create our chains instances by passing an options object as a parameter.

 ***Example***